Skip to main content

 Why Are WordPress Plugins the Biggest Hidden Cost?

-The average WordPress business site runs 22 active plugins.
+The average WordPress business site runs 22 active plugins that destroy speed.
 Here's what nobody tells you about each one:

 • Every plugin adds 2 to 15 HTTP requests per page load